Om-Mandlik/Machine-learning/Linear Regression/readme.md

 The dataset used in this project is the **Boston Housing Dataset**, which contains information collected by the U.S. Census Service concerning housing in the Boston area.

-> **Note:** The Boston Housing Dataset has been deprecated in recent versions of Scikit-learn due to ethical concerns regarding one of its variables.
-It is still widely used for educational purposes.

 <h4>Features</h4>